yibeichan/structsense/example/OHBM/readme.md

    Once the containers are running, you’re ready to execute the examples.

    If there's an issue with Grobid, run it individually.
+The command below has been tested on MaC.

    ```shell
    docker pull lfoppiano/grobid:0.8.0